Vienna S-Bahn: Network

 The Vienna S-Bahn consists of a multitude of branch lines extending beyond the city boundary, most of which converge at a central route segment called the Stammstrecke ("trunk line").
 While many of the individual lines run at half-hourly or hourly intervals, they are able to offer combined frequencies of only a few minutes or less along the Stammstrecke.
 Only line S45 operates entirely within Vienna's boundaries.

 Unlike many S-Bahn networks in Germany, the Vienna S-Bahn is not a separate rail network.
 It is integrated with, and part of, the national railway system.
 As such, S-Bahn trains share tracks with regional trains (which travel further than the S-Bahn, some regional lines crossing into neighbouring countries) and other rail traffic, including freight trains.

 The numbering of the lines has changed since the partial opening of the Wien Hauptbahnhof on 9 December 2012.

-All lines except for S45 have the same route and final station; most have trains that go further and ones that do not run to the terminal.
+All lines, except for S45, have trains that go further and ones that do not run to the terminal.